ritwickdey/vscode-live-server/README.md

 ## What's new ?

 * #### Version 1.6.9 (15.08.2017)
-    * ***[New Settings]*** `liveServer.settings.donotShowInfoMsg` : To turn off information pop-up messages like _"Server starts with port xxxx"_ or like that.
-Alternatively you can click to _"Don't show again"_ when a information message popped-up to turn off it.
+    * ***[New Settings]*** `liveServer.settings.donotShowInfoMsg :` To turn off information pop-up messages like _"Server starts with port xxxx"_ or like that.
+To turn off it, you can set the value as `true` or you can click to _"Don't show again"_ when a information message pop-up.

-    * ***[Enhancement]*** When server is already started before & you right click onto a HTML file & choose 'Open with Live Server', instead of a pop-up message that *"Server already is already running at port xxxx"*, now it will open the HTML file to browser with same server instance.
+    * ***[Enhancement]*** When server is already started & you right click onto a HTML file & choose 'Open with Live Server', instead of a pop-up message that *"Server already is already running at port xxxx"*, now it will open the HTML file to browser with same server instance.

-    * Source Code is refactored (If you you found anything broken, feel free to report me on GitHub).
+    * Source Code is refactored (If you found anything is broken, feel free to report me on GitHub).

 * #### Version 1.6.8 (04.08.2017)
     * ***[New Settings]*** `liveServer.settings.ignoreFiles`: To ignore specific file changes. _(For More details, check out `Settings` section)_ [[#10](https://github.com/ritwickdey/vscode-live-server/issues/10)].
 (Thanks [AminLA](https://github.com/AminLA)).